Updated May 24, 2023

 Accounting aptitude tests

-At TOA Global, for example, candidates undergo an English test and an accounting assessment test.
-If the job requires QuickBooks, for example, they will undergo a third assessment.
+At TOA Global, some of the first-level tests we use include English language and communication proficiency, and an accounting assessment test.
+If the job requires QuickBooks, for example, candidates undergo an additional assessment.

 Emotional intelligence tests